My 4Runner has torn CV boots and a lift. Is there a way to help prevent them from tearing, or to help them last longer?

 How many miles?
 175K miles

-order neurontin over the counter Diagnosis by phone: There are several different solutions.
+Diagnosis by phone: There are several different solutions.
 One is to remove the lift.
 Another is to do a diff drop (1″).
 You could also install a different lift that has drop brackets to drop the whole front end, but some think this defeats the purpose of lifting the vehicle.
 The last is to cut out all the IFS stuff and install a solid axle, but that’s a little extreme for most people.

 Final diagnosis: Customer says let’s try the 1″ diff drop.
 There are several different brands out there, but they’re almost all the same.
 Two 1/2″ diameter bolts that are 8″ long and grade 8.
 Nuts and washers to match.
 Then there are the 2 – 1″ spacers.
 You can purchase these from many vendors for $25-45 plus tax or shipping.